 Since the individual circumstances and backgrounds of students vary, all students planning to complete this certificate program must meet with their assigned academic advisor to develop a planned sequence of courses to meet their individual needs.

-A Any LAWS course except 100 or 110 may be chosen.
+A Any LAWS course except 100 may be chosen.

 B Course requires prerequisite.